Skip to content

 9. Vertigo or dizziness

-Vertigo or dizziness is sometimes associated with a stroke.
-A person may feel unbalanced, like the room is spinning around them, or feel lightheaded.
+Dizziness or lightheadedness is sometimes associated with a stroke.
+A person may feel off balance, as if the room is spinning, or experience lightheadedness.
 These symptoms may be accompanied by nausea or vomiting.
-Be careful, vertigo or dizziness does not necessarily mean an imminent stroke.
-Listen for other warning signs.
+Be careful, dizziness or lightheadedness does not necessarily mean an impending stroke.
+Be aware of other warning signs.

 10. Severe facial or head pain